Oxid15/ImageProcessing/README.md

 # ImageProcessing
-Code for image processing and computer vision tasks
+C++ and Python 3.6 source code for image processing and computer vision tasks